 You could add a little more order to a sloping front garden with raised planters.
 This way, you can organise your plants without your beds cascading.
 It’s a neater, simpler look.
 Of the ideas we look at in this list, it’s amongst the easiest to set up.
 There may be a little DIY and a little cost involved, but it could transform your whole front garden.

 Artificial Grass = Less Maintenance

 The less maintenance a sloped front garden needs, the better.
-The fact is, sloping lawns and garden design are tricky to handle at the best of times.
+The fact is, sloping lawns, garden edging and garden designs are tricky to handle at the best of times, especially as they lead to your front door.
 Why not use artificial grass?
-While there will be an upfront cost, it will more than pay for itself.
+While there will be an upfront cost, it will more than pay for itself and has low maintenance.
 It’s a great way to keep difficult front garden looks neat and uniform.
 Trickier sloping gardens don’t have to be a nightmare.

 Very Small Spaces Just Need Imagination

 Don’t Avoid Water Features

 It might be tempting to avoid water features when you have a small front garden.
 However, just be creative in the options you choose!
 A couple of simple features, alongside well-chosen box balls, are unlikely to crowd your space.
 You might even just install a water feature or fountain in the middle of your lawn or front garden space, with some stepping stones and a drainage system.
 Some gardens are subject to flash flooding so it’s important you get a decent one installed.
 Once again, take inspiration online and elsewhere in the neighbourhood.

 Ever thought about choosing design ideas that complement your general location?
 Coastal properties, for example, can benefit from pebbles and sea stones.
 Very small gardens only need a handful of natural stone scatterings to create a superb theme and garden path and are also low maintenance.
 A front garden adorned with pebbles is going to stand out in the best way.